 The detailed findings of the assessment of the impact and risks for individual components of the environment, social sphere and human health as well as relevant mitigation and control measures are shown in ESHIA Sections 9-15 (publicly available).
 The full list of potential impacts and their risk assessment are shown at table 15-1 of ESHIA.
-Moreover, materials containing non-technical aspects of ESHIA results were represented during meetings and at Sakhalin Energy's information centres in Q2 2016.
+Moreover, materials containing non-technical aspects of ESHIA results were presented during public meetings and provided to the Sakhalin Energy's information centres in Q2 2016.